Lola-Osif/TechVerse_E-Commerce_Analysis/README.md

    <img width="1052" height="349" alt="Screenshot 2025-08-30 at 7 28 17 am" src="https://github.com/user-attachments/assets/faf704cd-ce78-461c-8382-0391dc83fd89" />

-- Of Elist’s 8 core products, **the Gaming Monitor consistently leads in performance, generating $9.8M in revenue, accounting for an average of 35% of total sales.** With 23,000 orders and an AOV of $421, this product shows strong price-market fit and high demand.
+- Of TechServe’s 8 core products, **the Gaming Monitor consistently leads in performance, generating $9.8M in revenue, accounting for an average of 35% of total sales.** With 23,000 orders and an AOV of $421, this product shows strong price-market fit and high demand.
 Apple headphones and MacBook laptops rank as second and third top-performing products.

 - **From a brand perspective, Apple dominates across product categories**,driven by headphones and macbook laptops
   - **Apple Headphones** lead in order volume with over **48,000 units sold** despite a lower AOV of $160.